nikhil-tibrewal/rag_chatbot/README.md

 python build_index.py
 ```

 This loads and splits the PDFs, embeds the chunks, and stores the vectors in a FAISS index.
+Note: due to the size of the PDF files, this can take some time.

 ---